nwdigitalradio/Winlink4Linux/PITCHME.md

 * AX.25 (Amateur X.25) is a data link layer protocol derived from the X.25 protocol suite
 * Designed for use by amateur radio packet operators
-* Protocol is built into kernel
+* Protocol is built into Linux kernel
 * Also has these user side components
   * ax25tools
   * ax25apps